ohmcodes/WindowsGSM.Palworld/README.md

 - RCONEnabled (if you are using thirdparty apps this is useful for saving the game outside for example discord slash commands /Save)
 - RCONPort (Can be set any port you preferred and must be forwarded as well)
 - Any other settings can be set (WARNING: Changing world settings server administrators reported that their saves is being wipe after changing values)
+- go to single player and custom a world check for custom config max value or else it will not work

 ### Connecting on a locked server (with password)
 - direct connect using ip:port
-- then go to Recent Servers click then input password
+- then go to Recent Servers click then input password (deprecated) they updated the game

 ### Blank Console?
 - Try Install Required Redist insde `_CommonRedist` folder